 - If you don’t pay tuition by the tuition deadline a hold is placed on your registration and you cannot register for any more classes; if you don't pay by the add/drop deadline (final tuition deadline), all your classes may be dropped.
 Click here for the tuition deadline schedule.
 Click the Do It link on the 'Pay Tuition' task below to make your payment.

-You can pay tuition, health plan, program fees, housing, meal plans and other miscellaneous charges online through My Financial Center.
+You can pay tuition, health plan charges, program fees, housing, meal plans and other miscellaneous charges online through My Financial Center.
 You can also see a history of charges and payments to your account.
 Click the Do It link on the 'Login to My Financial Center' task below.

-Note: Avoid credit card processing fees by paying your charges online with a free e-check.
+- Note: Avoid a processing fee of 2.0% for using a credit card by paying your charges online with a free e-check.
 All you need is your bank account and routing number (which you can find at the bottom of a check or by calling your bank).

 Tip: you will need to re-waive the Student Health Plan every fall semester by the add/drop deadline to avoid be charged.